 • Repeat the process on the next two layers.
 On the top layer just add the sauce, mozzarella, and Pecorino Romano cheese.

-• Cover the lasagna with a lightly oiled tin foil cover or parchment paper then foil to prevent sticking.
+• Cover the lasagna with parchment paper then foil to prevent sticking.

-• Bake the lasagna covered at 375f for 45 minutes in the middle of the oven.
-Bake uncovered for 15-20 minutes more until the side noodles are crispy and the cheese is bubbly.
+• Bake for 45 minutes.
+Removing the covering and bake for 15-20 minutes more until the side noodles are crispy and the cheese is bubbly.
+Let the lasagna sit for at least 30 minutes to settle before eating.
 Enjoy!

 Notes